Our Familial and Racial Existence in Heaven

 The nature of our identity even provides certain restrictions on how we can hypothetically conceive of ourselves.
 For example, consider a white male living in some small twenty-first century American town named John Doe.
 Someone could ask the question, “What would John Doe be like if he were born a woman in Africa in 1450?”, but the question would be purposeless, as it would be speaking of a different person altogether.
 Part of who he is includes his identity as God has rooted it in a particular sex, race, time, and place—not to mention other factors.
 Our identity cannot be separated from these factors, not even hypothetically.
 There is a certain sense in which we can hypothetically discuss how we might have been had different things occurred in our lives, but this is within limits.
 I might be able to discuss how I would be different if I went to a different school when I was younger, but I would be speaking of a different person if I posited too many hypothetical alterations.1

-This fundamental and frankly indisputable premise of human nature leads to a rather obvious conclusion: if we are truly resurrected in glory, then we will not be stripped of these various relations.
-If a man goes to heaven and sees his father, it will not be as if both of them acknowledge the mere biological-paternal relation and forget everything else about how they interacted with one another on earth.
+This fundamental premise of human nature leads to a significant conclusion: if we are truly resurrected in glory, then we will not be stripped of these various relations.
+If a man is resurrected and sees his father, it will not be as if both of them acknowledge the mere biological-paternal relation and forget everything else about how they interacted with one another on earth.
 On the contrary, the deepness of the father-son relation will be amplified and sanctified in glory.
 They will certainly be ecstatic to see each other again after having fought the good fight.
 They will be overjoyed in such a way that presupposes the reality of their familial unity.
-To think that their relation would not exist in heaven is morally monstrous, a denial that they will genuinely be subjects in heaven.
+To think that their relation would not exist in the new heaven and new earth is morally monstrous, a denial that they will genuinely be subjects in heaven.
 If they are stripped of this father-son relation, or if the relation is reduced to a bare acknowledgment of biological begetting, then the two men are not the father and son they were on earth.
 The two men might bear certain physical, mental, and behavioral similarities to the father and son, but they are fundamentally different people.

 Yet, if we grant this for fathers and sons, why would we deny it for the deepest of all human unions—marriage?
 Why would we say that those who have become one flesh must abandon all the deep affections that we know are now part of their identity?
 It is madness to say that marriage terminates on earth in the sense that those deep relations do not persist in eternity.